gp86041/myprojects/project1.md

 print(test3[2,3])
 }
 ```
 You will notice that **function 1** has another function inside of it to calculate the move sum.
-This not only save spaces, but also combines them into one powerful correlation function.
+This not only saves spaces, but also combines them into one powerful correlation function.

 We named **function 1** with the name **tf**, so when we call this function later, we can just type in following to get a list of correlation numbers based on the number of days you need to cumulate the precipitation:
 ```{.r}